dgnezda/thermostat/README.md

     +--------------+

 * If used with non "W" PICO model, make sure to use correct PIN numbers!
+Also, the freq setting in the OLED driver class needs to be set to 1_000_000 for non "W" Pico model, and to 3_000_000 for the Pico W.
 * OLED driver Class by Waveshare (make of Sensor kit) is used.
+* ASCII font by patorjk.com